 Unfortunately, while it is possible to stop cats from fighting, the process can be long and confusing if you try to do it on your own or simply follow a cookie cutter guide.
 It is also easy to accidentally misinterpret your cats’ behavior and think they’re getting along when they are not quite there yet.

 The good news is there are ways to make this happen!
 As one of Joey’s favorite behavior concerns to work with is fighting cats, Class Act Cats has developed a program specifically for these situations to ensure you get the support you need and your cats have the best chance of success.
 This program is more robust than any of our other offerings specifically for these challenging situations.
 You’ll have someone there helping you every step of the way!

 Reintroductions and getting cats to stop fighting can be a long process.
 Our program is designed to provide you with comprehensive support and follow up, especially during the beginning of the process when there is a lot to figure out.
 The plan will be adapted based on your individual cats’ responses.
 The program includes:

-This unqiue package provides you with peace of mind that you’ll have all the support you need during what can be a long process.
-You won’t be left guessing at what to do next and we can work together adapt quickly based on how your cats respond.
+This unique package provides you with peace of mind that you’ll have all the support you need during what can be a long process.
+You won’t be left guessing at what to do next and we can work together and adapt quickly based on how your cats respond.

 Yes.
-There are certain parts of the process that will require some equipment to work properly.
+There are certain parts of the process that will require some equipment.
 A lot of it you may have around the house already, but anything you do not already own we will discuss at our first session as what you will need may differ depending on your home layout.
 Whatever you don’t have, I keep a list of suggested cat products so that we can figure out what works best with your layout and budget.

 In some cases, I know how to find some of the materials that you’ll need for a low cost or offer some creative solutions.
 Unless you have a particularly challenging cat (or cats!), there may be some flexibility in what we do.
 I may also have other clients who are at the end of the process who might be able to sell you their equipment at a reduced cost.
 With their permission, I am happy to connect you!

 The program is designed to provide you with a lot of support and make this process as simple for you as possible.
-Pricing is designed to account for not only the time we spend together, but the time needed outside of sessions to review progress, type up summaries, and more.
+Pricing is designed so we can meet more frequently than I meet with clients with other behavior problems while still allowing you to have access to support between sessions.